 Students for Educational Equity and Inclusion (SEED)

-Diversity, Equity and Inclusion WWAC Representatives
+Diversity, Equity, and Inclusion WWAC Representatives

 Now it is as important as ever to stand up for equity and inclusion.
 The long history of structural oppression in all societies makes it imperative to rethink the institutions we navigate and how they affect people with marginalized identities.
-Diversity and Inclusion Representatives work with WWS staff towards building a more inclusive community.
-They serve as liaisons between WWS students and staff, and are in constant communication with Laura De Olden, the Associate Director of Graduate Student Life and Diversity Initiatives, to help design relevant programming and raise student concerns.
-They aim to provide safe spaces for people with marginalized identities, and spaces for WWS students to discuss how to make our school a welcoming environment for all.
+Diversity and Inclusion Representatives work with School staff towards building a more inclusive community.
+They serve as liaisons between students and staff, and are in constant communication with Laura De Olden, the Associate Director of Graduate Student Life and Diversity Initiatives, to help design relevant programming and raise student concerns.
+They aim to provide safe spaces for people with marginalized identities, and spaces for students to discuss how to make our school a welcoming environment for all.

 Some of the initiatives and events spearheaded by the Diversity and Inclusion Representatives include: